itaymigdal/MalBox/README.md

 # MalBox

-*Malbox is a quick and dirty setup to create a malware analysis VM.*
+*Malbox is a quick and dirty setup to create a malware analysis VM (but the way I like)*

 <img src="/Wallpapers/4.png" width=60% height=60%>